 The fire was approaching.
 My father and mother carried our dining table and brought it down the pavement in front of our house.
 They brought down the six chairs; they brought down the four beds and mattresses; they brought down the rattan sofa set and its cushions; they brought down the two Singer sewing machines.
 One was with a foot pedal and must have weighed 10 kilos.
 The other was a much lighter portable sewing machine with its own table and could be detached.
 We also brought down the portable stove and oven.
 We brought down all the kitchenware.

 I asked my father, “Where do we bring our things?”

 “To Bontoc Central School.”

-We go to the school and place our things in one room, we return to our house; we go to the school and place our things in the same room and return to our house.
-Forth and back, forth and back---this goes on for an hour or so.
+We went to the school and placed our things in one room, we returned to our house; we went to the school and placed our things in the same room and returned to our house.
+Forth and back, forth and back -- this went on for an hour or so.

-Later, Uncle Law-ed, my mother’s cousin from Samoki and Uncle Fokleg, her cousin from Chakchakan, arrive.
-They carry the rattan sala set to the school.
-They carried the dining table and chairs; five beds, sewing machines and its table, and another sewing machine with a foot pedal.
+Later, Uncle Law-ed, my mother’s cousin from Samoki and Uncle Fokleg, her cousin from Chakchakan, arrived.
+One by one, they carried the rattan sala set to the school.
+They carried the dining table and chairs, four beds, the electric sewing machine and its table, and another sewing machine with a foot pedal.
 We would ever be grateful to my mother’s relatives.

-We are able to bring out many things before the fire reaches our house.
+We were able to bring out many things before the fire reached our house.
 Lucky for us, I would say now.

-The fire eats our house.
-It’s burned to the ground.
+The fire ate our house.
+It was burned to the ground.
 Ashes, only ashes.
 All black.
 My parents were looking tired and dejected.
 I was crying.
-However, there was nothing we could do except to go to the school.
+However, there was nothing we could do except to go to the school where our things were.

 In front of our house was the market.
 Within the vicinity of the market was the Camarillo’s store where they sold school supplies.